Mew-Lew/Rom-conversion-scripts/ISO>XEX>ZAR/iso2xex/iso2xex.md

+## Xbox 360 ISO to XEX Converter

-Before running the script, make sure to adjust the input and output paths located at the top of the script.
+Before running the script, ensure to modify the input and output paths located at the top of the script.

+### Prerequisites
+- This script requires adjusting the input and output paths.
+- It also requires at least 3.5 times the size of the input zip file available in storage space if the ISO file is within a zip.

+### Overview
-This script serves to convert Xbox 360 iso files to xex format while preserving the original iso file.
+This script converts Xbox 360 ISO files to XEX format while preserving the original ISO file.

-It supports files in both .iso and .zip formats.
-If a zip file is provided, the script will automatically extract the iso file to a temporary folder within the output path, convert it to xex format, and then delete the extracted iso file.
-The original zip file will remain intact.
+- Supports files in both .iso and .zip formats.
+- If a zip file is provided, the script will automatically extract the ISO file to a temporary folder within the output path, convert it to XEX format, and then delete the extracted ISO file.
+- The original zip file will remain intact.

+### Notes
-Please be aware that I've only tested this script with zip files containing a single .iso file.
+- The script has been tested with zip files containing a single .iso file.

-Additionally, if your iso file is within a zip, ensure you have at least 3.5 times the size of the zip file available in storage space.
-This accounts for the original zip file, the extracted iso, and the final xex file.
-If you're running low on storage space, it's advisable to convert only one iso file at a time.
+- Ensure sufficient storage space is available if the ISO file is within a zip.
+- It's advisable to convert only one ISO file at a time if storage space is low.